b-l-x-s-s-e-d/Bedwars-Custom-Match-Scripts/README.md

 These scripts work **ONLY** in the Roblox Bedwars Custom Game Script tab.
 It **CANNOT** get you banned, and it is **NOT** going to work outside of Roblox Bedwars.<br>
 Most of these were made with GPT-5.<br><br>
 If any of these scripts do not work.
-Troubleshooting is provided at the bottom.
+Troubleshooting is provided at the bottom.<br>
+If any of these scripts have a checkbox next to them, they are 100% working and tested.

 ## How to Use